At a Glance

 ✨Tip Number 2

 Showcase your leadership skills by discussing any previous managerial roles you've held.
-Be prepared to share specific examples of how you successfully led a team or managed projects, as this will demonstrate your capability to handle the responsibilities of a Laboratory Manager.
+Be prepared to share examples of how you successfully led a team, managed projects, or improved processes in your past positions.

 ✨Tip Number 3